Measure your Pupillary Distance (PD)

 Rest your phone or computer on a steady surface in a well-lit room.

-Turn up the volume, so you can hear the instructions.
+Turn up the volume so that you can hear the instructions.

 Look directly into the camera, not at yourself, despite the temptation.